 Choosing the right mix of assets in your portfolio is not as simple as throwing a few ingredients into your shopping cart – it requires time, analysis and regular review.

-There is no such thing as the perfect asset allocation, as each investor is different and is looking for different outcomes from the portfolio, just as each person has a slightly different flavor preference.
-What is delicious for me might not be for you.
+There is no such thing as the perfect asset allocation.
+Each investor is different and is looking for particular outcomes from the portfolio.
 Your main aim with your asset allocation is to find a balance between different asset classes and subclasses that allows you to achieve your required returns without taking on more risk than you are comfortable with.

 All parents and grandparents will know what I mean when I talk about the toddler food strike.
 The three-year-old that loved avocado last week simply refuses to eat it this week.
-Carrots go from position number 1 to not even a consideration, and mash potato suddenly hits the top spot when it wasn’t given a second glance 2 months prior.
-It turns out that this type of change in culinary preferences is not specific to toddlers.
+It turns out that changes in culinary preferences are not specific to toddlers.
 Our taste buds tend to change as we get older or when our hormone levels change (for instance during pregnancy).
-It’s not much different when it comes to our goals or our risk tolerance, what we wanted (or needed) three years back might not be what we want this year.
+Similarly, when it comes to our goals or our risk tolerance, what we wanted three years back might not be what we need now.

-Important to note, that this does not imply that you should change the recipe (your asset allocation) just because time has elapsed.
+This does not imply that you should change the recipe, your asset allocation, just because time has passes.
 If anything, the best recipes tend to stand the test of time.
-Nevertheless, we have talked about change and transformation at length in our weekly blogs, and we couldn’t be more aware of the fact that all of us are ever changing.
-As a result, our investment goals, time horizons and risk tolerance also change, and we need different things from our investments at different stages.
+Nevertheless, we have talked about change and transformation at length in our blogs.
+We couldn’t be more aware of the fact that all of us are ever changing.
+As our investment goals, time horizons and risk tolerance change, we need different things from our investments at different stages.